All Episodes

 And I'm not comparing myself, please.

-This is a hello, wake up.
+This is a hello wake up.

-You do realize you could say the alphabet and they would take it the wrong way.
+I do realize you could say the alphabet and they would take it the wrong way.

-Which by the way, they've done.
+Which, by the way, they've done.

-This is a moment I this is a a cry to my country.
+This is a cry to my country.

-And I if I could, I'd get on my hands and knees and beg every American to really think deeply about what's going to happen here.
+And if I could, I'd get on my hands and knees and beg every American to really think deeply about what's going to happen here.

 If these stated plans for the country are implemented, we will lose the country.